hirememorey/yesand-music/ARCHITECTURE.md

 2. Add command type and parsing
 3. Integrate with control plane
 4. Add visual feedback for changes

+### Adding DAW Integration
+1. Extend `ArdourIntegration` class with new functionality
+2. Add command types for new DAW operations
+3. Implement file parsing for additional DAW data
+4. Add export/import methods for new data types
+5. Create automation scripts for DAW-specific operations

 ## Performance Characteristics